Incredible Natural and Economic Resource

 Invasive species are turning the Great Lakes food chain on its head.
 Consider the zebra mussel.
 One mussel can filter about a quart of water each day as it feeds on plankton.
 Multiply that by a million zebra mussels and the result is substantially reduced plankton.
 Algae and plankton, the basis of any aquatic food chain, are being devoured faster than they can replenish themselves.
 As a result, the waters are increasingly becoming devoid of native fish and other life.
 The University of Wisconsin’s Sea Grant Institute has found that since 1990, when zebra mussels really began to take hold, Lake Michigan’s yellow perch population has decreased by about 80 percent.

-Newly introduced species such as the round goby, sea lamprey, and spiny water flea are teaming up to overwhelm the native lake trout, walleye, yellow perch, and muskellunge populations that have helped to make the Great Lakes both a commercial and sport fishing.
+Newly introduced species such as the round goby, sea lamprey, and spiny water flea are teaming up to overwhelm the native lake trout, walleye, yellow perch, and muskellunge populations that have helped to make the Great Lakes both a commercial and sport fishing destination.

 Untreated ballast water remains a critical major conduit for the introduction of invasive species into major waterways; however, recreational boaters and anglers have also contributed to the spread of aquatic invaders into our lakes, streams, and rivers.
 In fact, more than 230 small lakes in the Great Lakes region have thriving populations of zebra mussels that were unintentionally introduced by folks on a recreational boat ride or fishing trip.